Part 2, The Allies Return

 With the situation stabilized, Howard’s thoughts once again turned towards the rest of the 6th Division.
 “Where was the rest of the airborne?” he wondered.
 Still up in the air, it turned out.
 The division was being spirited over in 400 aircraft ranging from some designed specifically for the task of transporting troops such as Albermarles and C-47 Dakotas but some of which were old and obsolete Whitley and Stirling bombers, and even old Halifaxes of 38 and 46 Groups (Transport Command).

-In the hours before they had left their base in Britain, one contingent of the 6th Airborne was honored by a visit from the division commander, Maj-General Richard Gale.
+In the hours before they had left their base in Britain, one contingent of the 6th Airborne was honored by a visit from the divisional commander, Maj-General Richard "Windy" Gale.
 “The Hun thinks only a bloody fool will go there [to Normandy].
 That’s why I’m going,” Gale had told the men who erupted into cheers.
 Meantime, at Down Ampney, Brigadier James Hill, commander of the 3rd Parachute Brigade, advised his men: “Gentlemen, in spite of your excellent training and your splendid briefing, you must not be daunted if chaos reigns.
 It undoubtedly will.”

 "We do not know or seek what our fate will be.
 We only ask this, that if die we must, that we die as men would die, without complaining, without pleading and safe in the feeling that we have done our best for what we believed was right." - Epic stuff

 Among those who jumped with Maj-General Maxwell D Taylor, commander of the 101st Airborne.
-Just after landing and freeing himself of his parachute, he unearthed his “cricket,” a 15-cent gadget which made a chirping sound like a cricket and intended to alert paras to each other’s presence.
+Just after landing and freeing himself of his parachute, Taylor unearthed his “cricket,” a 15-cent gadget which made a chirping sound like a cricket and intended to alert paras to each other’s presence.
 “The first man I met in the darkness I thought was a German until he cricketed.
 He was the most beautiful soldier I’d ever seen.
 We threw our arms around each other, and from that moment I knew we had won the war,” Taylor said.

-Aside from a smattering of large towns, Normandy was largely hodge-podge of small villages, but in Cotentin one town stood among the others on D-Day.
+Aside from a smattering of large towns, Normandy was largely hodge-podge of villages, but in Cotentin one town stood among the others on D-Day.
 This was the market town of Ste-Mère-Église where a spider-web of roads radiated outwards to Carentan, Montebourg, Bayeux and Valognes.